2026 is the Year of Self-hosting

 Three things converged:

-Cheap, capable mini PCs You can buy a silent, low-power Linux box for less than a weekend trip
+Cheap, capable mini PCs You can buy a silent, low-power Linux box for less than $500

-Claude Code You no longer need to remember Docker syntax, Compose quirks, or config formats
+Claude Code Install the CLI agent directly on the box, and you no longer need to remember or look-up Docker syntax, Compose quirks, or config formats

 The hardware